mitsuoxv/us-tariffs-on-china/Trade-diversion.md

 Mexico by HS 4 digit codes since 2017, convert to quartely, and fill 0s in gaps.

-After I fill zeros in gaps, the number of rows is 78845.
-As it matches 5 (number of countries) times 1213 (number of unique hs goods), I can confirm there are no gaps, and safely use `tqr` package which utilizes lags.

-## Choose HS codes of which imports from China declined significantly in 2020 1Q
+## Choose HS codes of which imports from China declined significantly in 2020 2Q

-I first choose HS codes of which imports from China declined by more than 200 million dollars in 2020 1Q from a year ago.
-Next I choose HS codes of which imports from China are still more than 500 million dollars in 2020 1Q.
+I first choose HS codes of which imports from China declined by more than 200 million dollars in 2020 2Q from a year ago.
+Next I choose HS codes of which imports from China are still more than 500 million dollars in 2020 2Q.

-## Draw charts of US import changes from a year earlier from each country
+## Draw charts of US import changes from 2018 Q1 from each country

 For the goods descriptions of HS codes, refer to
 <http://www.kanzei.or.jp/statistical/expstatis/headline/hs2dig/e/85>.